dongkwan-kim/SuperGAT/README.md

 Time for runs (s): 173.85422565042973
 ```

-Default setting is 7 runs with different random seeds.
+The default setting is 7 runs with different random seeds.
 If you want to change this number, change `num_total_runs` in the main block of `SuperGAT/main.py`.

 For ogbn-arxiv, use `SuperGAT/main_ogb.py`.